madkins23/go-slog/README.md

 * `darvaza` handlers are based on a different definition of `log/slog` as an interface that is not compatible with the "real" `log/slog/Logger`.
   Since the latter is _not_ an interface there is no way to build a shim.
-  In addition, there is no separate 'Handler' object.
+  In addition, there is no separate `Handler` object.
   * [`darvaza/logrus`](https://pkg.go.dev/darvaza.org/slog/handlers/logrus)
   * [`darvaza/zap`](https://pkg.go.dev/darvaza.org/slog/handlers/zap)
   * [`darvaza/zerolog`](https://pkg.go.dev/darvaza.org/slog/handlers/zerolog)